-HRI 299 Supervised Study: Capstone Study in Culinary Arts 2 cr.
+HRI 299 Supervised Study: Capstone Study in Culinary Arts (3 cr.)

 Assigns problems for independent study incorporating previous instruction and supervised by the instructor.
-Provides the student and instructor an opportunity to work together to identify the critical areas of need in the student's repertoire.
-An individualized plan will be developed to address the student's weaknesses and to lead progressively to a group demonstration of critical skills.
+Provides the student and instructor an opportunity to work together to identify the critical areas of need in the student⊠s repertoire.
+An individualized plan will be developed to address the student⊠s weaknesses and to lead progressively to a group demonstration of critical skills.
 Individual assessment constitutes the majority of this course.
-Lab, lecture, research, and out-ofclass projects will be utilized.
-Prerequisites: HRI 106, HRI 219, HRI 218, HRI 220, HRI 206, HRI 207, HRI 145, HRI 128, HRI 159, HRI 119, HRI 122, HRI 134, HRI 251, and HRI 224.Lecture 1 hour.Laboratory 4 hours.Total 5 hours per week.
+Lab, lecture, research, and out-of-class projects will be utilized.
+Prerequisites: HRI 206, HRI 207, HRI 251.
+Laboratory 15 hours.
+Total 15 hours per week.